thomasw/djproxy/README.md

 base_url and prefix are required.

 `middleware` and `append_middleware` are also optional.
 If neither are present, the default proxy middleware set will be used.
-If middleware is specified, then the default proxy middleware list will be replaced.
-If append_middleware is specified, the list will be appended to the end of the middleware set.
-Use `append_middleware` if you want to add additional proxy behaviors without modifying the default behaviors.
+If `middleware` is specified, then the default proxy middleware list will be replaced.
+If `append_middleware` is specified, the list will be appended to the end of the middleware set.
+Use `append_middleware` when adding additional proxy behaviors without modifying the default behaviors is desired.

 ## Proxy middleware